ARA

 CIF

-Cost, Insurance and Freight – method of selling cargo where the seller pays for loading costs, ocean freight and insurance.
+Cost, Insurance and Freight – a trading arrangement whereby the seller of a cargo pays for loading costs, ocean freight and insurance.

 DWT

-An expression of a ship´s carrying capacity, including the weight of the crew, passengers, cargo, fuel, ballast, drinking water, and stores.
+Deadweight tonnage – an expression of a vessel´s carrying capacity, including the weight of the crew, passengers, cargo, fuel, ballast, drinking water, and stores.

 Efficiency